-(This piece was commissioned for drugscience.org.uk)
+(This piece was created in collaboration with research from drugscience.org.uk)

 At first glance, the title ‘a science of mysticism’ appears paradoxical.
 However, at its epistemological roots, science is considered by some schools of thought to be a product of the false dichotomy between the lens of the observer (psychology) and the observed laws of nature (philosophy).

 This is important to acknowledge because in tackling a broad domain such as the ‘science of mysticism’ we must consider what defines both science and the mystical.
 The title deliberately communicates ‘a science’ as opposed to ‘the science’ – as one of multiple possible processes.

 This article attempted to integrate polarities and bring some objectivism to an inherently subjective experience, communicated via variations in perspective and language, firstly by standardising the terminology.